bigchaindb/bigchaindb-driver/CONTRIBUTING.rst

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.
+If you want to read about our guidelines for contributing, we are using C4 and you can't find it here: `C4`_

 You can contribute in many ways: